 Abu Simbel, built by Ramses II, is carved into a mountainside and was designed so the sun illuminates his statue twice a year.
 Its relocation in the 1960s, to save it from flooding, remains one of history’s greatest engineering feats.

 The Temple of Edfu, dedicated to Horus, holds intricate carvings detailing epic battles between gods.
-Hidden chambers and secret passageways once amplified sacred rituals, preserving its mystical aura for centuries.
+Hidden chambers and secret passageways once amplified sacred rituals, preserving their mystical aura for centuries.

 The Temple of Philae, dedicated to Isis, was a center of devotion until the fall of ancient Egypt.
 Rescued from rising waters, it now stands as a breathtaking symbol of love, magic, and resilience.